atErik/RamDisk/README.md

 # RamDisk

 A Tool To Create RamDisk/RamDrive in RAM/Physical-Memory Of Mac Computer.
  Currently it is a bash/sh CLI script, GUI tool coming soon.
  Currently tested on macOSX.

 RamDisk.sh - RamDisk - A Tool For Creating HFS+ Drive/Disk In RAM, on macOSX.<br/>
 Copyright © 2020 Erik T Ashfolk (&lt;at&#69;rïk＠Ö&#965;ťĹö&#333;ķ·ċ&#333;m;at&#69;rïk＠&#65;śh&#70;ölķ·ć&#333;m&gt;, Do Not Copy<br/>
-&#160;Adrs, Type in English/basic-latin char, No Soliciting Permitted).
+&#160;&#160;Eml Adrs, Type in English/basic-latin char, No Soliciting Permitted).
 All rights reserved.<br/>
 Written initially on 2020-06-24 by Erik T Ashfolk.<br/>
 Released with below Licenses+Restrictions+Permissions:<br/>
 &#160;(&#42;) Do Not Use My/Our Contribution(s) To Kill/Harm/Violate(or Steal-from)(Any) Human/Community,Earth,etc.<br/>